kiminh/qlib/docs/start/getdata.rst

 Introduction
 ====================

-Users can get stock data by Qlib.
+Users can get stock data by ``Qlib``.
 Following examples will demonstrate the basic user interface.

 Examples
 ====================